jramkiss/jramkiss.github.io/_posts/drafts/_2020-10-03-ML-model-review.md

 ## Concepts

+#### Precision and Recall

+- Precision is the fraction of points predicted to be class $k$ that are correct
+- Recall is the fraction of class $k$ that are predicted correctly

+High precision low recall example: We have 10 data points in class $k$ and run our classifier on them.
+It predicts 1 point to be in class $k$ and the others in class $j$.
+Then the recall is 10% but the precision is 100%.

+When evaluating a classifier, we are interested in two things:

+1) When the model predicts Class A (precision), what % of those predictions are correct?
+2) What % of data in Class A did the model correctly predict (recall) in Class A?

+There are cases where one metric is more important than the other.
+In a spam model for example, we would favour Recall over Precision as we don't want to let spam through.
+However in models for medical diagnosis, Precision can be favoured over Recall, as we want to limit the number of false positive diagnoses.

+#### k-Fold Cross Validation

+Cross validation is simply holding out part of out data to be used for testing.
+In its most basic form, 1-fold cross validation, we make 1 split in the data and use part for training and the rest for testing, however we can extend this to multiple splits.
+We can use k-fold cross validation to determine the robustness of our model.
+Here we divide the data into $k$ "folds", train on $k-1$ and evaluate on the $k$th.
+Be careful to do any data cleaning / transformations on the $k-1$ folds so that you don't allow data leakage.

 #### Central Limit Theorem

 The CLT states that with a population with mean, $\mu$ and standard deviation, $\sigma$.
 If we take sufficiently large samples with replacement then the distribution of the sample means will be approximately Normally distributed.